 Human resource development and Industrial Relations

+Your Company continues to enjoy cordial relationship with all its personnel at itsPlants Offices and on the field.
 Your company is organizing training programmes whereverrequired for the employees concerned to improve their skill.
-Employees are also encouraged toparticipate in the seminars organized by the external agencies on the subjects related to the areas oftheir operations.
+They are also encouraged toparticipate in the seminars organized by the external agencies related to the areas oftheir operations.

 Awards and Recognitions

 Your company has already achieved ISO Certification ISO 9001:2008 for QualityManagement System Standard ISO 14001:2004 for Environmental Management System Standardand OHAS 18001:2007 for Occupational Health and Safety Management System Standard.

 As the shareholders are aware your company's Laboratory at its Plant in Mattampally isthe recipient of the Accreditation by the National Accreditation Board for Testing andCalibration Laboratories (NABL) which is the sole accreditation body for testing andcalibration laboratories under the aegis of Department of Science and TechnologyGovernment of India.